Skip to content

 • Agricultural machinery with a backdrop of fields and hills.

-Farming in a changing climate presents lots of challenges to those people working the land.
-Since 2023 we’ve been working closely with six farms that reflect the variety of farming practices in the Cairngorms.
-These farmers have committed to trialing a range of farming practices and monitoring how they influence everything from carbon impacts to farm finances, stock performance to the farmer’s experiences.
+We’ve been working closely with a small number of farmers that reflect the different farm types across the National Park.
+These farmers have committed to trialling a range of farming practices and monitoring how they influence everything from carbon emissions to farm finances, livestock performance to habitat quality.

 ×